Host a Zero Hunger Intern

 Training and Mentorship

-The Hunger Center provides Zero Hunger Interns with an orientation to living in Washington, D.C., coaching and mentorship support throughout the internship, and quality anti-hunger and leadership training through our Summer Seminar Series.
+The Hunger Center provides Zero Hunger Interns with coaching and mentorship support throughout the internship, and quality anti-hunger and leadership training through our Summer Seminar Series.

 The Zero Hunger Internship expanded our team’s capacity during the months our fantastic intern was with us over the summer, while also providing a phenomenal opportunity for our intern to learn more about anti-hunger and anti-poverty issues through her placement at our organization as well as the Summer Seminar series for their interns.
 We valued the work that our intern contributed to our team and organization and would highly recommend the program for other organizations who are interested!Lauren Badger, Senior Government Relations Associate, Food Research & Action Center